tidyparse/tidyparse/README.md

 <!-- Plugin description -->
 The main goal of this project is to speed up the process of learning a new language by suggesting ways to fix source code.

 Tidyparse expects a file ending in `*.tidy` which contains, first, the grammar, followed by three consecutive dashes (`---`), followed by the string to parse (with optional holes).
 If you provide a string containing holes, it will provide some suggestions inside a tool window on the right hand side.
-If the string contains no holes, it will print out the parse tree in Chomsky normal form.
+If the string contains no holes, it will print out the parse tree.
 <!-- Plugin description end -->

 ## Getting Started